Characterizing the Post-Red Supergiant binary system AFGL 4106 and its complex nebula with SPHERE/VLT

 \section{Introduction}

 Mass loss from massive stars governs the chemical enrichment of the interstellar medium.
-Post-Red Supergiants (post-RSGs) are prime laboratories to study the morphology, composition and kinematics of recently ejected material, and to reconstruct mass-loss histories, since they can undergo very strong outflows (up to $\sim10^{-4}\,M_{\odot}\,\mathrm{yr}^{-1}$; \bluecite{Mauron2011}).
-The class is small: only a few well-studied examples exist, such as IRC~+10420 \bluecitep{Koumpia2022} and the "Fried Egg" nebula \bluecitep{Lagadec2011,Koumpia2020}.
-For a recent overview of post-RSGs and their circumstellar environments see \bluecite{Gordon2019}, and for RSGs, their mass loss and subsequent evolution see \bluecite{VanLoon2025}.
+Post-red supergiants (post-RSGs) are prime laboratories in which to study the morphology, composition, and kinematics of recently ejected material, and to reconstruct mass-loss histories, since they can undergo very strong outflows (up to $\sim10^{-4}\,M_{\odot}\,\mathrm{yr}^{-1}$; \bluecite{Mauron2011}).
+The class is small: only a few well-studied examples exist, such as IRC~+10420 \bluecitep{Koumpia2022} and the 'Fried Egg' nebula \bluecitep{Lagadec2011,Koumpia2020}.
+For a recent overview of post-RSGs and their circumstellar environments, see \bluecite{Gordon2019}; and for RSGs, their mass loss, and subsequent evolution, see \bluecite{VanLoon2025}.

-The complex nebula shapes observed around such objects can be due to several factors such as magnetic fields or rotation, but it is often thought that the presence of companion(s) is the main source of the angular momentum excess necessary for their shaping \bluecitep{Balick2002}.
-Observational studies and models have shown that a large proportion of stars, especially solar-type and massive stars, reside in binary or multiple systems \bluecitep{Whitworth2015, Fuhrmann2017, Merle2024}.
-Companions must have an impact on the mass loss compositions and rate from massive stars.
-Studying the mass loss history of Post-Red Supergiants and the influence of binaries is a key to understand matter ejection from massive stars before the supernova explosion.
+The complex nebula shapes observed around such objects can be caused by several factors, such as magnetic fields or rotation, but it is often thought that the presence of one or more companions is the main source of the angular momentum excess necessary for their shaping \bluecitep{Balick2002}.
+Observational studies and models have shown that a large proportion of stars --especially solar-type and massive stars-- reside in binary or multiple systems \bluecitep{Whitworth2015, Fuhrmann2017, Merle2024}.
+Companions must have an impact on the mass-loss compositions and rate from massive stars.
+Studying the mass loss history of post-RSGs and the influence of binaries is key to understanding matter ejection from massive stars before the supernova explosion.

 AFGL 4106 provides an excellent case study for investigating how binarity influences mass loss in massive stars.
-It was examined in the late 1990s by \bluecite{Molster1999} and \bluecite{vanLoon1999}, both of which reached similar conclusions: the system is binary, consisting of an evolved star—likely a post-Red Supergiant—and a less evolved companion, embedded within a circumbinary nebula produced by one or both stars.
-The primary (star 1) is estimated to have a temperature of 7250 $\pm$ 250 K, while the companion (star 2) has a temperature of 3750 $\pm$ 250 K .
-The binary system was first resolved in 2006 using Hubble Space Telescope (HST) observations, leading to a separation measurement of 0.3" with a position angle P.A. = 270° \bluecitep{Bobrowsky2006}.
+It was examined in the late 1990s by \bluecite{Molster1999} and \bluecite{vanLoon1999}, both of which reached similar conclusions: the system is a binary, consisting of an evolved star --likely a post-RSG-- and a less evolved companion, embedded within a circumbinary nebula produced by one or both stars.
+The primary (star 1) is estimated to have a temperature of 7250 $\pm$ 250 K, while the companion (star 2) has a temperature of 3750 $\pm$ 250 K. The binary system was first resolved in 2006 using Hubble Space Telescope (HST) observations, leading to a separation measurement of 0.3" with a position angle (P.A.) of 270° \bluecitep{Bobrowsky2006}.